-The authorized number of Directors of the Company presently is fixed at thirteen, with the Board of Directors divided into three Classes.
-Currently, each of Class I and Class III has four Directors, and Class II has five Directors.
+The authorized number of Directors of the Company presently is fixed at 12, with the Board of Directors divided into three Classes.
+Currently, each Class has four Directors.
 The term of office of one Class of Directors expires each year, and at each Annual Meeting of Stockholders the successors to the Directors of the Class whose term is expiring at that time are elected to hold office for a term of three years.